 26 Lark Ln L17 8US

-This restaurant in Old Swan is Liverpool’s first dedicated dog-friendly venue.
+This dog friendly Liverpool restaurant in Old Swan is Liverpool’s first dedicated dog-based venue.
 It’s a haven of furriness for dog owners and their four-legged friends.

 The café includes an astro-turf gated garden for puppy play dates and even has a pawfect dog menu for lucky pooches.
 Canines can chose from pupcakes, bones and doggie meals while their owners tuck into breakfast, lunch or dinner.